The Shaggs: 1969: Philosophy of the World

 In March 1969, Austin took the Shaggs to record an album, Philosophy of the World, at Fleetwood Studios in Revere, Massachusetts.
 The studio was mainly used to record local rock groups and school marching bands.
 The sisters did not think they were ready to record, and one engineer recalled that they looked "miserable".
 Austin dismissed an engineer's opinion that they were not ready, saying: "I want to get them while they're hot."
+He insisted that their guitars did not need to be tuned as he had purchased them at Sears.
 One producer, Bobby Herne, recalled that the studio staff shut the control room doors and "rolled on the floor laughing" after they performed.

 Philosophy of the World was recorded in a single day.
 Herne and another Fleetwood employee, Charlie Dreyer, were enlisted to remix the recordings.
 They hired session musicians to rerecord parts, but they were unable to follow the Shaggs' erratic tempos.
 Austin paid to have Dreyer's record company, Third World, press 1000 copies of the album.
-The liner notes, written by Austin, said the Shaggs "loved" making music and described them as "real, pure, unaffected by outside influences".
+The liner notes, written by Austin, said the Shaggs "loved" making music and described them as "real, pure, unaffected by outside influences ...
+The Shaggs will not change their music or style to meet the whims of a frustrated world."
 The songs "My Pal Foot Foot" and "Things I Wonder" were released as a 45 rpm single on Fleetwood Records.

 According to many accounts, Dreyer delivered only 100 copies of the album and disappeared with the remaining 900.
 Dot said that Dreyer had stolen her father's money and could not be traced.
 However, according to the music executive Harry Palmer, Dreyer said Austin had refused to distribute the extra copies because he feared someone would copy the Shaggs' music.
 Palmer said that Dreyer kept boxes of the records in the studio and would give them to anyone who asked.
 The journalist Irwin Chusid argued that it was unlikely Dreyer had stolen the records, as they were valueless at the time.
+The record producer Joe Chiccarelli, who had a teenage job at Fleetwood Studios, said he found boxes of the records while sweeping the studio basement.
 Philosophy of the World received no media coverage and the Shaggs resumed performing locally.